edwinMarquez/QuickJavaConcept/docs/README.md

 Not as production, but if you want to give a quick test of a concept , algorithm, or showcase something just clone it , and have the scripts compile and run it, linking libraries and jar files.

-For UI, you an make use Html.(more support to be added)
+For UI, you can make use Html.(more support to be added)

 ## file structure